jacmoe/emacs.d/README.md

 Emacs with Cask managed by Pallet.

-Set up for PHP and Rust development.
+Set up for PHP, Cpp and Rust development.